Detached Garages Plans, Outbuildings Or Tiny House Plans

 Do you supply a materials list?

 Not at this time.
-We recommend taking the prints to your local lumber yard for the material take off.
+The contractor will take care of getting bids with labor and materials.
+If building yourself, then we recommend taking the prints to your local lumber yard for the material take off.

 Can I return stock plans?

 Stock plans cannot be returned or exchanged.
 Please be certain of your order before placing it, including checking the dimensions of your building lot!